 Tax and writing a will

 You should make a will, even if you think you do not have much money or many possessions.
 A will gives you the chance to set out clearly who should get what from your estate when you die.
 This not only means that your wishes are likely to be followed after your death, but it makes the administration of your estate simpler for your executor.
 In addition, you can make sure that you make the best use of the inheritance tax reliefs and exemptions.
+The following is a brief summary and we recommend you take legal advice before writing a will.

 What is a will and what is intestacy?